 Students who suspend their study or students who require further extension are required to pay the fixed fess as indicated in Appendix 2.

 Library Dues

 As levied by the University Library.
-Please refer to Library Borrowing Policy
+Please refer to Library Borrowing Policy favour of the "The British University in Dubai" as details given below.

 3.6.5 MODE OF PAYMENT